 |Ask||672.80 x 0|

 |Forward dividend & yield||0.29 (4.30%)|

 |1y target est||609.25|

-I think these two FTSE 100 (INDEXFTSE:UKX) shares could generate high returns due to their low valuations and income investing prospects.
+I think these two FTSE 100 (INDEXFTSE:UKX) shares could deliver high returns due to their low valuations.

 Looking to get rich on the FTSE 100?
 Royston Wild looks at shares that could make, or break, your Stocks and Shares ISA.

 We often see insiders buying up shares in companies that perform well over the long term.
 Unfortunately, there are...

 UK stocks ended Friday on a high note as optimism that a no-deal Brexit could be avoided spurred a rally in stocks with domestic exposure, overpowering losses in blue-chip exporter stocks that were hit by a stronger sterling.
 The FTSE 100 rose 0.3%, with homebuilder Barratt jumping nearly 6% to top the gainers.
 The country's big banks Lloyds, Royal Bank of Scotland and Barclays added more than 5%.